TheJoin95/TheJoin95/README.md

 Actually I'm based in Florence, Italy.
 I'm working as a Fullstack engineer and researcher [@ plansoft-it](https://github.com/plansoft-it)

-🗣 Usually I make some talks about technology, design patterns, DDD and architecture... serious stuff, bruh.
+🗣 Usually I make some talks about technology, software development, architecture... serious stuff, bruh.
 You can find the slides on [Slideshare](https://www.slideshare.net/MikiLombardi)

 📋 I'm also writing some articles on [Medium](https://medium.com/@miki.lombi).
 They are about my experience, experiments and other tech stuff